xxLestadxx/influxdb-client-python/README.rst

 Asynchronous client
 """""""""""""""""""

-Data are writes in an asynchronous HTTP request.
+Data are writen in an asynchronous HTTP request.

 .. code-block:: python